DieseKartoffel/USB_Drobox_Greeter/README.md

 ```
 python main.py
 ```
-Save it with a .bat extension and you're done.
+Make sure to save the batch file with a .bat extension and you're done.